-The jurors indicted Amasa Sessions and Dr. John Halowell, a local doctor, for murdering Sarah Grosvenor.
-In the first case of its type in North America, the jury accused Halowell of murder for performing an attempted abortion on Sarah.
+The jurors indicted Amasa Sessions and Dr. John Hallowell, a local doctor, for murdering Sarah Grosvenor.
+In the first case of its type in North America, the jury accused Hallowell of murder for attempting an abortion on Sarah.

 Sarah denied being pregnant to anyone who asked, and continued taking the medicine for the next two months.
+But the medicine didn’t work, and Sarah began feeling sick.
 By July the situation grew more dire.
-The medicine had not worked and Sarah began feeling sick.

 Sarah’s sister and cousin buried the dead baby and Sarah began to feel better.
 But her condition soon worsened.
 Within two weeks, Sarah developed a fever.
-Dr. Parker Morse to treat her.
+The family summoned Dr. Parker Morse to treat her.

-The jury did not convict Amasa of any wrongdoing for his part in arranging for Dr. Hallowell’s services, but it did convict Dr. Hallowell of a misdemeanor for performing the surgical abortion.
+The jury did not convict Amasa of any wrongdoing for his part in arranging for Dr. Hallowell’s services.
+But it did convict Dr. Hallowell of a misdemeanor for performing the surgical abortion.